antoinejaussoin/retro-board/README.md

 - Postgres
 - pgAdmin4 (Web UI for postgres)
 - Redis
-- The Retrospected NodeJS backend
+- The Retrospected NodeJS Backend
-- The frontend, served by `nginx`.
+- The Retrospected React Frontend, served by `nginx`.

 ## How to run for Production using Kubernetes ☸